purvasheth/MyBlog/content/myblog/advanced-git/index.md

     <img src="stash-7.png" alt="screenshot of new steps">

 **Note:** Index can be specified as `stash@{1}` with `apply` and `drop`.
 By default, they operate on the most recent stash present on the top.

+Stashing acts as a lifeline when we need changes in the future.
+A few cases are listed :

+- Imagine that, to work on a feature for a project, you clone the repository and create your branch and start working.
+Somebody else's PR gets accepted and merged having code useful for you too.
+Now what?
+Stash your current changes, fetch the new changes from the remote, and finally apply the stashed content.
+- Another such scenario is when you forget some change on your old commit and already start working on a new one.
+Complete the work on the previous commit by stashing changes for later.
+- Let's suppose you are working on branch A. You commit your work and move on to making changes for another branch B. But, then realize that you forgot to switch to branch B in your excitement.
+Stashing will solve the problem here.